Toward nuclear physics from lattice QCD on quantum computers

 \section{Summary and far future applications}

-We have shown that the quantum simulation of lattice QCD has better scaling than the conventional classical simulation.
+We have shown that the quantum simulation of lattice QCD has better dependence on the atomic number $A$ than the conventional classical simulation.
 While the classical simulation suffers from crucial difficulties that the computational cost blows up exponentially as a function of $A$, it can be avoided by quantum simulations with the Hamiltonian formalism.
+As for the dependence on the volume $V$, the quantum scaling \eqref{eqqs} can be worse than the classical scaling \eqref{eqcs}.
+In practice, however, $V$ and $A$ are not independent.
+The required size of $V$ will be proportional to $A$.
+If the proportionality is assumed, the quantum scaling $O(A^{\frac{16}{3}})$ is always better than the classical scaling $O(e^{c_2A}A^4)$.

+We have assumed fixed lattice spacing and discussed the complexity scaling of $A$ and $V$ because $A$ and $V$ are relevant parameters for nuclear many-body systems.
+Of course, one eventually needs to take the continuum limit $a \to 0$.
+In the classical simulation, the computational cost for large $A$ systems on a fixed physical volume grows at least $a^{-4}$ by the naive counting of four-dimensional lattice points, and the actual scaling could be worse as $O(a^{-4})$ to $O(a^{-7})$ considering additional effects such as a larger autocorrelation in Monte Carlo sampling~\cite{Luscher:2010ae}.
+In the quantum simulation, a similar naive counting of lattice points leads to $a^{-4}$ scaling.
+However, the required value of $d$ also increases so that more ultraviolet modes are taken into account.
+Consequently, the computational cost will rapidly grow \cite{Murairi:2022zdg}.
+This is a crucial issue in the Hamiltonian formalism of lattice QCD and must be resolved to realize quantum advantage.

-The scaling argument suggests that quantum computers are supposed to take the place of classical supercomputers at some point in the future.
-The practical implementation will, however, take a long time.
+The scaling argument suggests that quantum computers are supposed to take the place of classical supercomputers at some point in the future, although the practical implementation will take a long time.